jsindt/intro-hpc-life-scientists-2021/_episodes/12-performance.md

 ---
-title: "Measuring Parallel Performance"
+title: "LECTURE: Measuring Parallel Performance"
 teaching: 30
 exercises: 0
-start: True
 questions:
 - "What is scaling?"
 - "How well does my application scale?"